Robert, 7th Duke d'Ursel: Career

-He was selected to be commissioner of the World exhibition of 1910.
-During the 1st WW he served as volunteer, and fought in the Yser.
-He was however sent away from the battle field and became officer in the connection services.
-The duke was part of the Royal cortege during the victorious entry of the Sovereigns in Brussels.
+He was selected to be commissioner of the Brussels International Exposition of 1910.
+During the 1st WW he served as volunteer, and fought in the Battle of the Yser in the 2nd Guides Regiment.
+He was however sent away from the battlefield and became officer in the connection services.
+The duke was part of the royal cortège during the Joyous Entry of the sovereign in Brussels.
 After the war he participated in the Senate in the debates of the reconstruction of the devastated country.
 The duke was rewarded multiple international honours for his merit.

 He had his portrait pâinted by de Laszlo after the War in 1920 in Kensington, they did meet before in an art gallery.
 Robert d'Ursel was very impressed by the talent of the artist, and de Laszlo gifted the duke a painted sketch of him as sign of respect and friendship.
 In 1926 he requested to paint a portrait of the dowager duchess d'Ursel, his mother.
 The portrait was put on display in the Charpentier Gallery in Paris.
 Both families had close contact, which resulted in 3 generations of portrait paintings of the House of Ursel.

 Later he became Lord mayor of Higene, member of the Senate and Special mission of the King, he was sent to the Russian and Danish court.
-He was active in social circles and was president of the royal Belgian Automobile Club.
+He was active in social circles and was president of the Royal Automobile Club of Belgium.
 He was President of the Centre for Fine Arts in Brussels.